-When you are investing in the UITFs, there are features that you need to be familiar with.
+When investing in the best UITF Philippines, there are features that you need to be familiar with.

 Unit of Participation

 The trust company issues units of participation when someone invests.
 This serves as proof that the individual is invested in the trust fund.
-They are also entitled to gains and losses.
+Also, they are entitled to gains and losses.

 Net Asset Value per Unit

 The net asset value per unit is the worth of UITFs.
 This is the value of the entire trust fund.
 It is determined by adding all assets minus all debts.
 Whatever the result is, you divide it by the number of units.

 This is the least amount of money that allows you to open a trust fund.
 For example, some even start for as low as PHP5,000.

 This is the amount of money that you want to add to your investment.
 You can reinvest for as low as PHP1,000.
 There is no rule or deadline.
 However, you should invest regularly.

 This is the amount of money you pay to operate the fund.
 Moreover, it is a percentage of your investment.

 All of your earnings are subjected to a 20% withholding tax.
 According to the Trust Officers Association of the Philippines, the proceeds are net of tax.